mlh6118/Reading-Notes/class-02.md

 * `<b>` and `<i>`: Bold and italics.

 It is important to note that browsers all treat white space the same: As a single space.
 This means that two or more spaces, line breaks, etc., are collapsed into a single space when rendered on the screen.

+**CSS**
+CSS is used to create rules for how an element's content shall appear on webpage.

+It is best to imagine a box around every HTML element when creating CSS.

+Multiple elements may have the same style and only need the selectors (how elements are referred to) to be separated by a comma (,).